ATO Motor Vehicle Deductions

 WORK RELATED TRAVEL

-Did you know that if you use your car for work purposes you are entitled to claim the costs of using your car to do your job.
+If you use your car for work purposes you are entitled to claim the costs of using your car to do your job.
 Here are the breakdown on motor vehicle deductions…

 Under current ATO rules there are two methods of calculating work related travel costs.
 (Note, this only applies to the vehicle you own, if your car is owned by your employer or is part of a salary package, then you are unable to claim under either of these methods.)